top of page

 about

-facilitating healing in wild nature
+facilitating healing outdoors

+'Rewilding' has become something of a buzzword in recent times, and not without good reason.
 Just as rewilding a place is about creating the right conditions for the land to flourish in a more natural way, rewilding our human selves boosts well-being, allows individuals to self-regulate their emotions and fosters a deeper connection with the world we inhabit.

 “You are a child of the universe, no less than the trees and the stars.
 You have a right to be here.”